FaabLondon/WDI_LDN_PROJECT4/readme.md

 * User model and user authentication.
 Models for items (clothes or accessories), orders and reviews.
 * Users can browse items, see the them, add/remove them from their cart and then checkout the cart, proceed to the payment (Stripe API) and create a new order.
 * Users can add reviews, manage their own account and see their order history.
-* I used Bulma for the styling and tried to customise it as much as possible.
+* Bulma for styling and customise it as much as possible.

 ### Technical features
-* The API uses 4 models: item, order, review, user.
-The review model is embedded in the item model.
-The user model is referenced in the review model to keep track of the author of a review.
-The item model is references in the order model.
-The cart content is an array of items embedded in the user model, while orders are included in an array embedded in the user model.
+* The API uses 4 models: item (clothes or accessories), order, review, user.
+- The review model is embedded in the item model.
+- The user model is referenced in the review model to keep track of the author of a review.
+- The item model is references in the order model.
+- The cart content is an array of items embedded in the user model, while orders are included in an array embedded in the user model.
 * The API has RESTful routes for all models with most CRUD actions.
 * My application includes authentication with encrypted passwords (bcrypt), secure routes for all actions except the index and show page for items.
 I also used protectedRoute on the front-end and replicated the features of Satellizer, a token-based authentication module for AngularJS
-* The app is deployed on heroku and accessible to the public.
+* The app is deployed on Heroku and accessible to the public.

 ##### [Please visit website](https://dress-to-impress.herokuapp.com/)

 ### Project planning
-* **User stories and wireframes** I defined my MVP as a typical e-commerce customer journey, that is, browsing/searching/sorting items, adding them to a cart and allowing user to checkout.
+* **User stories and wireframes** I defined my MVP as a typical e-commerce customer journey, that is, browsing/searching/sorting items, adding them to a cart and allowing the user to checkout.
 * **Timeline**
 We were given 1 week to finish the project.
 I planned 5 days of programming, 1 day of tests for the back-end and front-end and 1 day of styling and working on responsiveness.